bbkane/ptoplotter/README.md

 - Add multiple changing traces?
 - Add title
 - Add better CSS
-- The one_day_changes seem to be off by one
+- The one_day_changes seem to be off by one (see the logs for repeating changes...)
-- If a change happens on a holiday, then PDO isn't counted off.
-Make sure to account for this
+- Add tests!